ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 If helper supports `task-prov` extension, it should first check if the task ID already exists, if so helper continues to the rest of helper initialization as usual (see helper initialization in {{?DAP=I-D.draft-ietf-ppm-dap-01}}.)
-Note if the existing tasks's configuration is different from the one in report share extension, HPKE decryption will fail due to mismatched AAD.
+Note if the existing task's configuration is different from the one in report share extension, HPKE decryption will fail due to mismatched AAD.

 If the task ID has not been seen before, helper should read and decode report